 Why Hillary: One of Veronica's first assignments down in Hell is to come up with creative ways to punish the lawyers and bankers, mirroring Hillary's promise to clean up Wall Street.
 When Veronica kills two racist cops after they beat up on a black guy she mirrors Clinton's drawing cop protests for her support of Black Lives Matter.
 Predictions of a hellfire future for sinners mirrors Hill's certainty global warming will haunt the future of big oil consumers.
 Also, Veronica tells a nun "she cannot enter a church" as she "would surely combust' --that's so Hillary!

 (1985) Dir.
-Lamberto BavaIn the land of Trump, it's all about the nuclear family, be it ever so "humbly" nouveau-riche.
-From the giddy era when such swinging was the norm instead-- the 80s--comes this Italian film shot in Berlin to critique those norms, summing up life after both nations had to surrender to the Allies in WWII a mere 40 years earlier.
-It's the story of a demonic theater showing a film about a silver mask triggering a demon outbreak, with a promotional display mask in the lobby that actually causes a demon outbreak when one girl tries it on as a lark.
-The result are demons running around in the theater ala MONSTERS CRASH PAJAMA PARTY.
+Lamberto BavaIn the land of Trump it's all about the thermonuclear family, be it ever so "humbly" nouveau-riche.
+From the giddy era when louche swinging was the norm instead-- the 80s--comes this Italian film, shot in Berlin, which sums up life after both nations had to surrender to the Allies in WWII a mere 40 years earlier.
+It's the story of a demonic theater showing a film about a silver mask triggering a demon outbreak, with a promotional display mask in the lobby that actually causes a demon outbreak when one girl tries it on as a lark and it pricks her skin.
+The result are demons with green food coloring dripping out of their mouths and sores, running around in the theater ala MONSTERS CRASH PAJAMA PARTY.

-If you saw DEMONS in the same theater as the characters in the film, with the actors all in the theater with you, then man you'd hope you were dreaming because shit that meta will freeze your hard drive--just ask the Axis, or the folks at the advance screening midnight show of DARK KNIGHT RISES in Aurora, Colorado.
-Produced and co-written by Dario Argento, asst. director Michele Soavi (STAGEFRIGHT), featuring sublime boom operation by Angelo Amatulli (SHORT NIGHT OF GLASS DOLLS), and music from Claudio 'Goblin' Simonetti (ZOMBI 2), it's like an Argento-Goblin-Bava Jr. family affair, by which I mean nowhere near as good as 70s Argento but nowhere near as bad as 00's Argento, and nowhere near as meta as the best Soavi.
+If you saw DEMONS in the same theater as the characters seeing the movie in the film, with the same actors all in the theater (as might be at the premiere) then I can imagine this might freeze your hard drive with meta refraction.
+Just ask the Axis, or the folks at the advance screening midnight show of DARK KNIGHT RISES in Aurora, Colorado.
+Produced and co-written by Dario Argento, asst. director Michele Soavi (STAGEFRIGHT), featuring sublime boom operation by Angelo Amatulli (SHORT NIGHT OF GLASS DOLLS), and music from Claudio 'Goblin' Simonetti (ZOMBI 2), it's like an Argento-Goblin-Bava Jr. family affair, by which I mean nowhere near as good as 70s Argento but nowhere near as bad as 00's Argento, and still nowhere near as meta as the best Soavi.

 |Michele Soavi - showing his good side|